In July 1994, Jeff Bezos founded Amazon in his garage after quitting his job.

 8. If you’re an online store owner on Amazon’s Marketplace, you can benefit from the high influx of traffic generated by Amazon to drive your sales.

-Amazon Revenue Statistics For 2019
+Amazon Revenue Statistics

 1. Revenue generated by Amazon in 2018 is more than the revenue generated by oil-rich Algeria, Iraq, or Qatar (World Population Review, 2019).